 - Analyzing your MIB file

 If your MIB file has inaccurate information, you can amend your file to get it corrected.
-Go here first to order your report.
+Go to the MIB website to order your report.
 Once you get it and identify the errors, contact MIB to begin the process of fixing it.

 At the same time, if your MIB file has been hindering your ability to acquire final expense insurance, call us at 1-800-644-2926.
 Not every insurance company responds to MIB the same way.
 We may just be able to identify a carrier that will approve you despite your file.
 We’ve done this many times.